abourget/getting-started-with-golang/Getting_Started_For_MAC_OS_X.md

 Install Git
 -----------

-Go to:
+Download from:

 * http://git-scm.com/downloads

-Download and install.

 Install go tools
 ----------------

-Open a NEW terminal (with new env vars), paste this in to install those sweet tools:
+Open a NEW Terminal (with new env vars), paste this in to install those sweet tools:

     # if in zsh, do also: export PATH=/usr/local/go/bin:$PATH